An interwar municipal estate situated beside the River Ravensbourne south of Catford

 By the late 20th century the estate was suffering from neglect and the Bellingham Community Project was established to co-ordinate a variety of neighbourhood activities and renewal projects.
 The most significant permanent results have been the construction of a ‘leisure and lifestyle centre’ (opened 2004) and the Gateway youth and community centre (2006).

 In 2014 Phoenix Community Housing announced its plans to reinvigorate the estate’s run-down grade-II listed public house, the Fellowship.
-With generous support from the Heritage Lottery Fund’s Heritage Enterprise programme, the main bar area is now being restored while other parts of the mock-Tudor building will be converted to a cinema, live music venue, café, bakery and artists’ studios.
+With extremely generous support from the Heritage Lottery Fund’s Heritage Enterprise programme, the main bar area was restored and the pub reopened in June 2019 as the Fellowship and Star.
+This incarnation did not survive the covid pandemic but the pub re-reopened in September 2022 as the Fellowship Inn, run by Homegrown Pubs.
+Other parts of the mock-Tudor building have been converted to a cinema and a music rehearsal space.

 The boxer Henry Cooper lived on Farmstead Road from 1940 to 1960.
 In 1963 he trained for his fight with Cassius Clay (later known as Muhammad Ali) in the Fellowship Inn’s ballroom, which was temporarily converted into a gymnasium.
 “It was quite an event in Bellingham,” Cooper later recalled.